 Richmond is the only university in the UK where the degree programmes are based on the US educational approach which is a four year pathway.
-Every undergraduate degree student will first enter our Liberal Arts programme before specialising in their Major.
+Every undergraduate degree student will take our Liberal Arts programme alongside their Major.

 Undergraduate applicants should meet at least one of the following academic achievements for successful admission into Richmond.

 - US High School Diploma (or equivalent): 2.5 GPA minimum (on 4.0 scale)

 - International Baccalaureate: 24 IB points